erwinpasia/ERP_Penn_Wharton_Online_Entrepreneurship_Specialization/README.md

 # Wharton Online Entrepreneurship Specialization

 Welcome!
-I recently completed the **Entrepreneurship Specialization** certificate program offered by the University of Pennsylvania’s Wharton School through Coursera Learning Platform.
-Over the course of the five-course series, I took detailed notes with the goal of creating a comprehensive reference resource for anyone interested in **Entrepreneurship** or **Techpreneurship**.
+I recently earned the **Entrepreneurship Specialization** Certificate from the Wharton School of the University of Pennsylvania via the Coursera Learning Platform.
+Throughout the five-course program, I compiled detailed notes to create a comprehensive reference for those interested in **Entrepreneurship** and **Techpreneurship**.
 Enjoy!

 ![pl](assets/ES_BG_5.png)